swansondesigns/ts-proposal-wp/docs/sections/requirements/content-builder.md

 Beyond standard page templates and content blocks, Tri-State occasionally needs to create unique content presentations for special initiatives, campaigns, or regulatory requirements.
 These one-off needs might include:

 -   Special landing pages for campaigns
 -   Unique layouts for annual reports
 -   Specialized content that doesn't fit standard templates

 You need a system that provides structure for everyday content creation while remaining flexible enough to accommodate special requirements without compromising the integrity of the overall system.

+---

+## Questions

+**Workflow and Publishing**: How should content creation, review, and publishing workflows be structured?
+See [Workflow and Publishing](sections/requirements/for-discussion.md) in the For Discussion section for detailed considerations.